jbrockopp/docs/content/administration/server/kubernetes/_index.md

 > GitHub is where the world builds software.
 Millions of developers and companies build, ship, and maintain their software on GitHub—the largest and most advanced development platform in the world.

-Please refer to [our GitHub deployment guide](/docs/administration/server/kubernetes/github/) to get started.
+Please refer to [our GitHub guide](/docs/administration/server/kubernetes/github/) to get started.

 ### GitHub Enterprise